frebib/year-4-notes/dss/notes.md

   - CA signs certificate to do this
 - Browser knows the verification key to verify a public key's signature
 - CA verification keys built into browser

+## Device Security (18/10/2017)
+- Physical security
+- Firmware/OS security
+- Application security

+- Protects devices against
+  - Malicious applications
+  - Rootkits

+### Malicious applications
+Distributed using OS specific applications, designed to exploit the operating system vulnerabilities

+- High success rate, masquerading as useful applications
+- Often used to install more dangerous malware (e.g. backdoors, rootkits)

+{Missing notes}

+### How to prevent a rollback attack?
+(25/10/2017)
+- Counter based version control
+- Blacklist version control
+- eFuses (physically blow when firmware is updated)
+- Apple nonce based protocol: random unique value generated at every restore, signed by Apple

+## Data Security
+### Key encapsulation
+- Encryption of large data slow with public key encryption
+- Steps:
+  - Encrypt data with symmetric key encryption
+  - Encrypt symmetric key with public key
+  - Send both encrypted data

+### What you get/don't get from encryption
+- Does:
+  - Protect data while resting
+  - Protect data from apps that don't have access to the keys
+  - Protect data if stolen or accessed
+- Doesn't:
+  - Prevent data loss
+  - Make the system more resilient
+  - {Missing point}

+### Disk based encryption
+(Stuff about what's encrypted and what's not.. e.g. kernel not encrypted)

+### Storing the key
+- USB stick
+  - Easy
+  - Requires USB on system
+  - Vulnerable to stealing
+- TPM
+  - Difficult to set up
+  - Transparent
+  - Protected from stealing

+### {Missing notes}

+### Bitlocker
+{Missing notes}